raholbharadwaj/ryzen-ai-documentation/docs/getstartex.rst

     auto session = Ort::Session(env, model_name.data(), session_options);

-To run the model on the NPU, we will pass the npu flag and the vaip_config.json file as arguments to the C++ application.
+To run the model on the NPU, pass the `npu` flag and the `vaip_config.json` file as arguments to the C++ application.
 Use the following command to run the model on the NPU:

 .. code-block:: bash